 - Look straight and maintain a stress-free face.

 - As you focus on breathing, keep the pose.
 Your body ought to be as taut as a bow.

 - Breathe long and hard as you get relaxed in the pose.

 - Exhale and release the pose roughly 15-20 seconds later.

-- Extends the whole body, knees, thighs, groins, chest, belly, throat, and psoas.
+- Extends the whole body, the knees, the thighs and groins, the chest and belly, the throat, and psoas (psoas)

 - Commence with Mountain Pose.